- Business and Employment»

 5 Career Suggestions For Persons Unemployed and Over 50

 The corporate shift to a younger workforce is the trend these days.
 If you're unemployed and over 50, you probably feel suspended between Logan’s Run and Soylent Green.
 But don’t lose hope of finding a job.
 As the saying goes, “life moves on,” and you certainly should too.

 On the other hand, perhaps it’s time for a career change.
 You know what it takes to operate a business.
 Have you ever thought about becoming an entrepreneur?
 Listed below are five career ideas for your consideration:

 1) Write A Memoir

-You’ve lived over half of a century.
-More than likely, you probably have tons of valuable experiences and insights swirling around inside of you.
-Why not share them?
-There is a market for memoirs.
-Perhaps a filmmaker may decide to make a feature film or documentary based on your memoir after reading it.
-However they can't do so unless you write it.
+Having lived over half of a century, more than likely, you have tons of insights and experiences swirling inside you.
+Why not share them in a memoir?
+Perhaps someone will pay for the film rights to your book.
+However, they cannot do so unless you write the book.

 2) Become A Consultant

 With decades of work experience in several industries, you have a goldmine of knowledge as an insider.
 In fact, you’re a living, walking, and breathing expert.
 Why not become a consultant?
 There are lots of books, workshops, and seminars available to assist your endeavor.

 You may have a family chocolate cake, jelly cake, or apple pie recipe that’s worth a mint.
 Why not become a baker?
 You can sell slices of the baked goods at the local community marketplace.
 In addition to securing orders for cakes and pies there.
 Who knows – you might end up supplying desserts to some catering companies.

 It’s a proven fact that during economic downturns, people tend to eat more.
 Incidentally, the ingredients for Aunt Sally’s baked goods should remain a family secret.